 We combine great hikes, good people, the best accommodations in the area and lots of laughs with an examination of what natural silence is, why it’s important, and what it feels like to engage with it.
 Olympic National Park is considered one of the last bastions of natural silence in the U.S.A. and the quietest place in North America.
 You’ll follow in the footsteps of Roosevelt elk and black tail deer, discover tumbling waterfalls that feed into the crystalline Hoh River, explore wild beaches at low-tide, sample up to a dozen types of wild berries and decompress under canopies of moss-draped big leaf maples spreading out overhead.
 Get outside, slow down, tune in, and enjoy this magical place with us.

 The flow of the tour has been carefully crafted to maximize your time outside and provide quality access to as many of the highlights the National Park has to offer as possible.
 Each of the lodgings has accessible walks and trails nearby, providing opportunities for self-exploration.
 We’ll be walking, exploring and learning together each day as well – tailoring the distances and timing to you as we circumnavigate the Park.
 We aim to minimize transfer and vehicle time, but the Olympic National Park is massive and remote that some vehicle time is required each day.
 All of the hikes can accommodate a wide range of ability levels and interests.

-Walking Distances: 3 to 5 miles
+Walking Distances: 5 miles (or more), mostly flat

 – 1 –